8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 Method 7: Change Settings in Google Chrome and Skype

-For some reason, a particular combination of settings in Chrome and Skype can cause the Windows 10 100% disk usage.
+For some reason, a particular combination of settings in Chrome and Skype can cause Windows 10 to 100% disk usage.

 1. Firstly, go to Settings in the Google Chrome application.